-Comprising a safe, welcoming, and innovation-driven environment, students from around the world come to Denmark every year to pursue their higher education.
-Covering a wide range of educational areas such as health, engineering and social sciences, the quality of education here is remarkable and so is the standard of living.
+Comprising a safe, welcoming, and innovation-driven environment, students worldwide come to Denmark annually to pursue their higher education.
+Covering a wide range of academic areas such as health, engineering and social sciences, the quality of education and the standard of living are remarkable.

 Denmark and its cities

 Home to Aarhus University, Aarhus is the second-largest city in Denmark.
 Aarhus has many parks and gardens for the students to enjoy.
-It is also a foodie’s hub as the city offers various Danish as well as other cuisines.
+It is also a foodie’s hub as the city offers various Danish and other cuisines.

-There are five Danish heritage sites listed on the UNESCO World Heritage list in Northern Europe: Christiansfeld, a Moravian Church Settlement, the Jelling Mounds (Runic Stones and Church), Kronborg Castle, Roskilde Cathedral, and The par force hunting landscape in North Zealand.
+Five Danish heritage sites are listed on the UNESCO World Heritage list in Northern Europe: Christiansfeld, a Moravian Church Settlement, the Jelling Mounds (Runic Stones and Church), Kronborg Castle, Roskilde Cathedral, and The par force hunting landscape in North Zealand.

 Denmark has a unique food culture.
 For breakfast, people often have a dish named' junket crumble''.
 Another morning dish you might encounter while studying in Denmark is a custard-filled Danish pastry.